How much weight can I expect to lose?

 Payment is due at the time of service.
-We provide a billing service that submits for reimbursement on behalf of patients with PPO coverage for out-of-network reimbursement, and those utilizing HSA/Flex spending accounts.
+We provide a billing service that submits for reimbursement on behalf of patients with PPO coverage for out-of-network reimbursement, and those utilizing Health Savings or Flex Spending accounts.
 While we cannot guarantee individual reimbursement amounts, we work diligently with our billing partner, HealthCPA, to ensure maximum reimbursement.
 All reimbursements are sent directly to the patient.

 If you are on Medicare, you must also have an active employer-sponsored PPO health plan in order to submit claims.